anandankm/connxon_pool/README.md

-# Connection Pool (OPOWER Homework)
+# Connxon Pool

-An implementation of connection pool.
+A jdbc connection pool implementation.
 This provides a thread safe framework to use connections from a pool, maintained and recycled.
 This reduces the latency in getting a connection from the time it was requested.
-Example usage of this framework would be (look at test implementations in `src/test/java/com/opower/connectionpool/ConnectionPoolManagerTest`),
+Example usage of this framework would be (look at test implementations in `src/test/java/com/grooveshark/connectionpool/ConnectionPoolManagerTest`),

-    String testURL = "jdbc:mysql://localhost:3306/opower_connxn?allowMultiQueries=true";
+    String testURL = "jdbc:mysql://localhost:3306/gshark_connxn?allowMultiQueries=true";
     String testUser = "user"; // mysql user
     String testPass = "pass"; // mysql pass ConnectionPoolManager pool;